 Once upon a time, there was peace in the world with four deities and their mother watching over the land, deities which represented the Earth, Air, Water and Fire.
 However, upon the death of their mother, the siblings began fighting, finding themselves locked within an endless rivalry with one another over power and control.
 One of the siblings, Terry, has had enough.
 He was in charge of the Earth so he used his element, and the magic clay puddle, to bring life to Skully, a skull filled with magical clay that can roll and jump about.

 Terry asks for your help in reuniting the siblings and putting an end to this petty war, thinking that you could possibly get through to his brother and sisters easier as you have no prior conflict with them.
 What he didn’t tell you is that each of them hates him, so they’ll stop at nothing to use their powers to try and banish him, including you, if you try and get close to either of them.
-So, the journey won’t be that simple, especially when you’re simply a small ‘pebble’ which is rolling around the place at great speeds.
+So, the journey won’t be that simple, especially when you’re simply a small ‘pebble’ that is rolling around the place at great speeds.

-Thankfully, being a living skull-ball isn’t your only skill, you soon find out that you can summon clay bodies (‘Forms’) to jump into (literally) and command, Forms which offer new unique mechanics and abilities which will make your job a little bit easier.
+Thankfully, being a living skull-ball isn’t your only skill, you soon find out that you can summon clay bodies (‘Forms’) to jump into (literally) and command, Forms that offer new unique mechanics and abilities which will make your job a little bit easier.
 So, by combining rolling, jumping, moving objects, throwing yourself, and setting pre-planned movements, you have a good chance of overcoming the environmental puzzles and hazards placed before you – a good chance yet you’ll still die over and over again.
 However, being made of clay, death isn’t the end, it’s merely the beginning (of your frustration)…

 So, I likened the game to both Super Monkey Ball and Trine, why?
 First of all, as Skully, you are a small physics-based ‘ball’ which rolls around very, very fast.
 As such, you need to be wary of things like gravity, momentum, acceleration, and your overall speed. for example, there are a lot of small tracks which you need to go fast over, as they’re angled around 45-degrees or more, yet too fast and you’ll fly off or too slow and you’ll simply drop to your (often) death.
 I found these parts of the game quite tricky, especially when it also throws in some precise platforming whilst playing as Skully.

-As you progress into the game, you’ll get access to three new clay Forms which you can summon at the magic clay pools, Forms which literally eat you and spit you out as you swap between them.
+As you progress into the game, you’ll get access to three new clay Forms which you can summon at the magic clay pools, Forms that literally eat you and spit you out as you swap between them.
 This reminded me of Trine as in that game you have to swap between various characters to solve certain puzzles.
 The first is the Strong Form who can punch down walls and smack the various enemies about, later gaining the ability to throw Skully long distances.
 The second is a Swift Form who is only a little bigger than Skully, this one can run and jump long distances and move blocks around with its magical powers.
 Finally, there’s the Vault Form who can double jump and lift the same blocks up and down.

 The game introduces some really clever puzzles and challenging platform mechanics, some you’ll love and some will frustrate the hell out of you – especially if you’re trying to go for the platinum.
 I initially was obsessed with finding every single collectable within each level, ofter restarting the mission if I didn’t find them all, but once I reached level three I gave up on this as I just wanted to play the game and not focus on collecting everything.
 This is very unlike me, as I hate leaving things at less than 100%, but I had a good reason – the game was driving me insane!
 Let me explain…